If we are closed for staff training please call our main telephone number - 01530 414131 and follow the instructions carefully.

-If you need medical advice when we are closed outside of normal working hours the following options are also available:
+If you need medical advice between the hours of 6.30pm and 8.00pm the following options are also available:

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.

 For less urgent health needs, contact your GP or local pharmacist in the usual way.

 If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.

 For immediate, life-threatening emergencies, continue to call 999.

 The NHS 111 service is staffed by a team of fully trained advisers, supported by experienced nurses and paramedics.
 They will ask you questions to assess your symptoms, then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
 That could be A&E, an out-of-hours doctor, an urgent care centre or a walk-in centre, a community nurse, an emergency dentist or a late-opening chemist.